 If you’re the job candidate, these perquisites and nice-to-have add-ons may be the carrot that sways you to accept one offer over another.
 If you’re a valued employee, they could be the incentive that convinces you to stay.
 If you’re an employer, nonmonetary benefits are the “little something extra” beyond the salary you've negotiated and employee benefits package that can elevate your recruitment and retention efforts, as well as your workplace culture.

-Why are employee perks more negotiable now?
+Why are employee perks negotiable?

 With the high demand for specialized and skilled talent, companies recognize they must enhance the nonfinancial perks and compensation they offer to attract and retain top performers.
 For that reason, many firms are ready to negotiate.
 Otherwise, they risk losing those top candidates to the competition.